 Geiss UK solvents available for surface cleaning

-An optimally stabilised range or solvents for extended performance in removing particles, oils and greases with exceptional efficiency including perchloroethylene, hydrocarbons and modified alcohols.
+A range of optimally stabilised solvents for extended performance in removing particles, oils and greases with exceptional efficiency including perchloroethylene, hydrocarbons and modified alcohols.

 Clear advice supported by full laboratory facilities

 Extremely competitive pricing structure